jonimoas/VBEmu/README.md

 as a file and an xml text will be generated and appended to your current gamelist.xml There is a new option in the config to enable auto reload of the gamelist after a successful download.

+## WHOLE SYSTEM METADATA DOWNLOAD

+When double clicking on the console list or the description box, the application will try to download metadata for each game of the current system that is missing.

 ![Screenshot](/screenshot.png)